MarjoleinDijkstraGroupUU/VariationalUmbrellaSeeding/README.md

     Use the Jupyter notebook `scripts/notebooks/fit-acnt.ipynb` to fit the barrier segments with adjusted classical nucleation theory (aCNT).
 This notebook plots the barrier and prints the height of the nucleation barrier.

     Essentially, all this notebook really needs is histograms of nucleus size distributions of a few barrier segments.
 We have included this data in the `results` directory, so that you can try this notebook without performing additional hybrid Monte Carlo simulations.
 For optimal results, especially for the estimation of confidence intervals, make sure to estimate the correlation time of a simulation and subsample to get independent samples before you construct the nucleus size histogram.
+We have included the nucleus size histograms after subsampling, named `nucleus_size_hist_processed.csv`, as well as the nucleus size histograms without subsampling, named `nucleus_size_hist_full.csv`.
+To obtain the initial part of the barrier from the unbiased simulations, see the `nucleus_size_hist_processed.csv` files in the `n0` directories for each system.
+Here, a nucleus size of 0 refers to all liquidlike particles.
+To get the factor (N_n / N) from this file, divide the 'count' column by the total number of particles of all snapshots combined, which can be obtained by summing the 'count' column weighted with the nucleus size.
+To be precise, divide by (M_0 + M_1 + 2* M_2 + 3*M_3 + ...), where M_n refers to the 'count' column.
+These unbiased simulations use 2000, 4000, 6000, or 8000 particles/molecules per snapshot, depending on the system (see the `args.dat` files).
+Please see the `fit_g0` function in `fit-acnt.ipynb` script as an example of how to compute the initial part of the barrier.